Many different terms are used to describe steam in various applications. This inconsistency can result in improper reporting and work order errors.

 3. Superheated Steam

-Superheated steam is created by the process of continually heating saturated steam until it is heated beyond the saturated steam point, thus increasing the steam temperature without increasing the temperature.
+Superheated steam is created by the process of continually heating saturated steam until it is heated beyond the saturated steam point, thus increasing the steam temperature without increasing the pressure.

 The properties of superheated steam include having a higher temperature and lower density than saturated steam at the same pressure.